joakim-brannstrom/dextool/plugin/mutate/doc/design/gcov_json_import.md

 For a mutant range:

-- if any known imported line in the range is covered, the mutant is covered
+- if any known imported line in the range is covered, the mutant is not marked `noCoverage` by propagation
 - if at least one known imported line exists in the range and none are covered, the mutant is `noCoverage`
 - if no imported line exists in the range, coverage remains unknown